soksay/buyTokenOnDex/README.md

 ## What is this tool ?

-This tool allows users to set parameters before sending a transaction to a DEX.
+This tool allows users to set parameters before sending a BUY transaction to a DEX.

 ## How does it work ?
 1) Select the DEX you want to connect to - it will connect directly to the blockchain you want to interact with